shreyathal/boston-housing-inequality/README.md

 Boston Housing Inequality Analysis

-Time Spent: 2 hours, completed on the Northeast Regional Amtrack from Bos to NYC :)
+Time Spent: 2 hours, while on the Northeast Regional Amtrack from Bos to NYC :)

 An interactive data storytelling website visualizing historical and present-day housing inequalities in Boston, Massachusetts.
 This project combines narrative writing with data visualization to explore how redlining, evictions, racial displacement, and gentrification have shaped Boston neighborhoods.